– General Introduction –

 Asked why he remained anonymous for so long, Blom replied: “My life was good.
 I had a million-dollar flat that was amazing and I could hang out with my childhood friends and girlfriend.
 Life was just good at that time and I couldn’t ask for anything more.”

 Blom’s parents, however, were not so thrilled about their son engaging in an activity that involved risking a fortune on a daily basis.
-After Blom lost his entire bankroll of $300,000 in 2008, he mother declared, “It is truly shocking to think about millions of dollars changing owners every day in poker.”
+After Blom lost his entire bankroll of $300,000 in 2008, his mother declared, “It is truly shocking to think about millions of dollars changing owners every day in poker.”

 Blom later admitted that living in London as a 21-year-old with that much money may have led to him partying a bit too much to play at the top of his game.
 This may be why he now chooses to live in a small town in Sweden that is far away from such distractions.